 ✔ Professional Fees

 Engaged for over 35 years in the practice of construction law representing owners, contractors, developers, sureties, subcontractors, and design professionals.
 Mr. Greenleaf now devotes his practice to Alternative Dispute Resolution, mainly the arbitration of complex construction disputes.
-He has served as an arbitrator in over 250 construction cases through final award.
+He has served as an arbitrator in over 200 construction cases through final award.
 He also mediates select cases and serves as project neutral/early neutral evaluator and dispute review board member on mega construction projects.
 Mr. Greenleaf prides himself on the management and organization of large scale arbitration proceedings and typically serves as Chair.
-He has been involved in construction projects in 42 states and internationally.
+Mr. Greenleaf is honored to be a member of the AAA's Mega-Project Construction Panel comprised of the top construction arbitrators in the U.S. as rated by counsel on construction mega projects based on their credentials and experience.
+He has been involved in construction projects in 43 states and internationally.
 He has handled claim amounts in excess of $500 million and projects with values exceeding $6 billion.
 He was a founding co-chair of the Construction Arbitration Section of the College of Commercial Arbitrators.
 He is also a Fellow of the American College of Construction Lawyers.
-He is celebrating his 30th year on the AAA's Construction Panel and has significant experience in all aspects of construction claims and often handles claims involving: • Scheduling claims including delay, disruption, acceleration, productivity, sequencing and inefficiency as well as in-depth experience in critical path scheduling and damages analysis; • Construction defect cases and multi-party claims (has arbitrated cases involving more than 60 parties), and insurance analysis (including disputes pursuant to the Colorado Defect and Reform Act (CDARA); • Large scale engineering, procurement & procurement (EPC) construction and disputes; • Design build projects; • Building information modeling (BIM) and virtual design and construction (VDC); • Contract document interpretation; • Termination and wrongful termination; • Soils, expansive soils and shifting soils, underground obstructions, differing site conditions; • Concrete and paving issues including ACI compliance; • Claims involving design, engineering, errors and omissions; • Metal and lightweight building design and construction; • Thermal and moisture intrusion/protection, and building envelope issues, including paint/coatings; • Structural steel cases including AISC compliance; • Termination cases and damage analysis; • Glass, glazing window wall issues and disputes; • Mechanical, plumbing and HVAC issues and disputes; • Electrical issues and disputes; • Building exterior, roofing and waterproofing issues; and • Building code and plans, and specifications compliance.
+He is celebrating his 30th year on the AAA's Construction Panel and has significant experience in all aspects of construction claims and hears disputes involving: • Scheduling claims including delay, disruption, acceleration, productivity, sequencing and inefficiency as well as in-depth experience in critical path scheduling and damages analysis; Large scale EPC projects and mega project disputes; • Construction defect cases and multi-party claims (has arbitrated cases involving more than 60 parties); • Design build projects; • Building information modeling (BIM) and virtual design and construction (VDC); • Contract document interpretation; • Termination and wrongful termination; • Soils, expansive soils and shifting soils, underground obstructions, differing site conditions; • Concrete and paving issues including ACI compliance; • Claims involving design, engineering, errors and omissions; • Metal and lightweight building design and construction; • Thermal and moisture intrusion/protection, and building envelope issues, including paint/coatings; • Structural steel cases including AISC compliance; • Termination cases and damage analysis; • Glass, glazing window wall issues and disputes; • Mechanical, plumbing and HVAC issues and disputes; • Electrical issues and disputes; • Building exterior, roofing and waterproofing issues; and • Building code and plans, and specifications compliance.
 Construction: Has represented all parties in the construction process and has participated on large complex case panels as an arbitrator before the AAA, ICDR, CPR and ICC Courts involving: office and commercial buildings, apartments & multifamily buildings, retirement facilities, industrial projects, natural gas, solar, wind and hydro power projects, water and sewer treatment plants, waste water treatment plants, hospitals, municipal projects, prisons, hotels, civil and heavy highway, dams, rail projects, roads and bridges, sports stadiums, airports, restaurants, steel buildings, breweries and distilleries, museums and luxury high, mid and low-rise residential structures, as well as high-end residential construction projects.
 EPC and Energy Type Construction: Extensive experience representing owners, contractors and equipment suppliers and has participated on complex case panels as an arbitrator before the AAA, ICDR, CPR and ICC Courts for energy disputes.
 Has been a member of the AAA’s National Energy Panel for many years and is also a member of CPR’s Energy, Oil & Gas Panel.
 Experience includes: gas and coal fired power plants, gas processing plants, fertilizer plants (Urea, Ammonia Nitric Acid), wind generation projects, solar projects and plants, hydro-electric, oil field infrastructure matters, salt water storage and disposal, energy infrastructure, pipeline, petrochemical, refinery projects, chemical plants, iron plants, power and treatment plants, electric generation, cogeneration plants, oil refining, and gas and salt water storage, transport, pipeline and storage facilities.
 Alternative Dispute Resolution Experience - Experienced in all areas of dispute resolution, including mediation, arbitration, med-arb hybrids, and dispute review boards.
 Has been an American Arbitration Association Construction Panelist since 1989, arbitrating and serving as chair on numerous construction disputes on both national and international forums.
 International arbitrator experience includes cases for the International Centre for Dispute Resolution (ICDR), International Chamber of Commerce International Court of Arbitration (ICC), and the International Center for Conflict Prevention and Resolution (CPR).
 Also a member of the American Arbitration Association’s National Panel of Mediators as well as a member of their Master Panel.
 Has served as an AAA Faculty program facilitator and presenter for many years.
 Serves as a “Rule 7” arbitrator regarding issues of consolidation and joinder as well as serving as a Special Master on disputes involving Electronically Stored Information (ESI).

 Special Counsel, Berg, Hill, Greenleaf & Ruscitti, LLP, 2001-2019; Partner, Wells, Love and Scoby, LLC, 2000-01; Partner, Coats, Rose, Yale, Ryman and Lee, P.C.
 (Houston, TX), 1987-00; Associate, Green, Downey, Patterson & Schultz, P.C.
 (Houston, TX), 1982-86.